 Millennials are moving across the nation in droves.
 They want the best of both worlds— better jobs, affordable housing, great schools, and a vibrant culture.
 This is why Atlanta is now one of the biggest hotspots for Millennials to get the best of everything.
 Over 90,000 people moved to Atlanta in 2016 alone.
 Since 2010, over half of Atlanta’s population were those that moved from out of town.
 Many of these people are young professionals settling down into their careers.

 With only a 4.9 percent unemployment rate and a 31.61 percent increase in the working age population, the Peach State is ripe with new job opportunities.
 Millennials arrive in droves to Atlanta seeking to a part of the thriving job market.
-Every year, more Millennials flock to Atlanta to join one of its major industries—agribusiness, energy, film, aerospace, and many more.
+Every year, more Millennials flock to Atlanta in record numbers to join one of its major industries—agribusiness, energy, film, aerospace, and many more.

 - Aerospace -More than 500 aerospace companies flood the industry with a number of engineering possibilities.
 As Georgia’s number one export, the state employs over 80,000 engineers to craft new and existing aerospace technologies.
 Georgia is a leader in the development of unmanned systems and space exploration.
 Engineers who want to be in the hub of aerospace technologies have found the right place.

 - Agribusiness - Agribusiness is booming in Atlanta.
 Georgia is long known as the leading producer of soybeans, peanuts, cotton, broilers, and blueberries, but their reach is expanding.
 The state now thrives off other products like wine, peach products, olive oil, artisan cheeses, and ice-cream.
 This success is due in part to Georgia Tech’s Agricultural Technology Research Program, which fosters young talent to drive the future of agricultural technology.